wal-e/wal-e/README.rst

 commands much more simply, with less risk of accidentally using incorrect values::

-  $ envdir /etc/wal-e.d/env python wal_e.py backup-push ...
+  $ envdir /etc/wal-e.d/env wal-e backup-push ...
-  $ envdir /etc/wal-e.d/env python wal_e.py wal-push ...
+  $ envdir /etc/wal-e.d/env wal-e wal-push ...

 envdir is conveniently combined with the archive_command functionality used by PostgreSQL to enable continuous archiving.
 To enable